 Dear Camp Families,

-We are looking forward to another great camp season here at Red Gate Farm with new friends and old arriving very soon.
-This year we are excited to be harvesting and cooking from the garden, walking goats, collecting eggs, enjoying campfires and having other exciting and fun adventures with campers.
+This summer promises to be another great camp season here at Red Gate Farm.
+This year we are excited to be working with our oxen, harvesting and cooking from the garden, walking goats, exploring the pond and forest, enjoying campfires and having other exciting and fun adventures with campers.

 Below is some important information for you as you make your final preparations for camp.
 There are some changes from last year, so please read carefully.